 Real-user monitoring (RUM): what end-users experience

 Real-user monitoring, as the name suggests, measures actual user interactions with a website or web application.
 This is commonly referred to as passive frontend monitoring: The solution relies on actual user traffic to collect metrics.

 - Timing or performance measurements (commonly captured by the navigation timing API)

 - Dimensional details about end users, like the web browser type and version, operating system, device type, their geographic location (based on their IP address)

-- Which JS errors do we need to fix first?
+- Which JS errors are most impactful to customers?